sparkflows/sparkflows-docs/docs/tutorials/languages/index.rst

     :doc:`/tutorials/languages/multi-input-pyspark`

-    MultiInputPyspark processer in which Python code can be written and prcoesser takes the multiple input's.
+    MultiInputPyspark processer in which Python code can be written and prcoesser takes the multiple inputs.

     ---

     :doc:`/tutorials/languages/jar-file-execution`

-    Through CI/CD pipeline, the application jar file is built successfully and pushed.
+    Through CI or CD pipeline, the application jar file is built successfully and pushed.

 .. toctree::